my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 > på samme måte (in the same way; similarly)

+«I tillegg» 后面要加 "," (formal writing)

+I tillegg<span class="env-green">,</span> *må* vi ta hensyn til miljøet.
+→ In addition, we must take the environment into account.
+[1. 连接词后面要加逗号; 2.
+V2 原则]

+I tillegg<span class="env-green">,</span> fordi folk bruker mye tid inne, *har* de mindre tid til å gå på tur eller trene.
+→ In addition, because people spend a lot of time indoors, they have less time to go hiking or exercise.

+You see also cases where "i tillegg" is used without a comma.
+It is often used in informal writing.
+If "i tillegg" is in the middle of a sentence, 插入语, need to add a comma before and after it.

 Vi har brukt opp budsjettet. *Med andre ord* kan vi ikke bruke mer penger.
 → We have used up the budget.
 In other words, we cannot spend more money.